stackbit-projects/mlo-app-test-21af6/content/pages/index.md

     title: Shop Local just got easier
     subtitle: Order from many local stores all in one shopping cart.
     content: >-
       No more searching different websites or marketplaces to feel good about buying local.
-Add any business you shop from and we'll
+Add any business you shop from
     actions:
       - label: App Store
         url: /pricing